Looking at a family holiday in Dubai? After ideas about what to do in Abu Dhabi?

 “Only in Dubai” experiences

 I’d thoroughly recommend that you book this part of your trip ahead of time though as its VERY pricey to buy on the day tickets.
 Once you have your time slot for the Burj worked out, your other travel plans can fall around this – see above you can easily spend a whole day just around the Dubai Mall and Downtown area.

-Dubai Miracle Garden – the world’s largest flower garden by total number of blooms is a mustn’t miss spectacle (winter months only), along with the neighbouring Butterfly Garden with its 9 huge domes home to over 2,500 butterflies that will happily fly around and perch on visitors.
+Dubai Miracle Garden – the world’s largest flower garden by total number of blooms is a mustn’t-miss spectacle (winter months only), along with the neighbouring Butterfly Garden with its 9 huge domes home to over 2,500 butterflies that will happily fly around and perch on visitors.

-Camel Races at Al Marmoom race track – enjoy the fun and excitement of this traditional Arabic sport – reviewed here by Tani from Our Big Dubai Adventure.
+Camel Races at Al Marmoom race track – enjoy the fun and excitement of this traditional Arabic sport, reviewed here by Tani from Our Big Dubai Adventure.

 Dubai Global Village – over 70 countries are represented in this entertainment and shopping extravaganza over 36 pavilions.
-It is slightly bizarre, slightly overwhelming but such an eclectic place, almost worth it for the people watching alone.
-(Top tip – get in early, opening at 4pm in the winter months the the car park is enormous and late evenings especially weekends it gets manic – winter months only)
+It is slightly bizarre, slightly overwhelming but such an eclectic place, almost worth it for the people-watching alone.
+(Top tip – get in early, opening at 4pm in the winter months the car park is enormous and late evenings especially weekends it gets manic – winter months only)

 Dubai Garden Glow & Dinosaur Park – 2 parks in one see childhood favourites from another era brought to life in giant animated models that look and sound like the real thing!
-Then as the sun sets watch Zabeel park come to life with glowing neon decorations in all shapes and sizes (winter months only)
+Then as the sun sets watch Zabeel Park come to life with glowing neon decorations in all shapes and sizes (winter months only)

 IMG Worlds of Adventure is made up of four zones covering Cartoon Network, Marvel, IMG Boulevard and Lost World.
 I’ve had mixed reports to far on what to expect from brilliant to OMG! and not enough for small children.
 It’s definitely more of older kids and a thrill-seekers paradise, and being indoors is a huge added bonus.

 Dubai Parks and Resorts in Jebel Ali (close to the Abu Dhabi border) houses three mega theme parks, a Legoland Water Park and a hotel and entertainment district.
 The flagship theme park for little kids is Legoland Dubai – including the world’s first indoor Mini World.

 Culture, History, Parks & Desert